 Long-term contracts vs. short-term contracts

 You will soon notice that it’s easier to get hold of a short-term than a long-term contract.
 Most Newbies who plan to stay for a longer period will look for something more lasting – no one likes to move every three months.
-But opting for a short-term contract might have some significant pros – especially in the beginning of your stay in Sweden.
+But opting for a short-term contract might have some significant pros – especially at the beginning of your stay in Sweden.
 Here we try to outline the pros and con of each approach.

 Abroad and planning to move to Sweden?
 Or have you recently arrived and are urgently searching for a place to stay?
 Then we recommend you look for short-term contracts.
 Knowing that you will have to move again shortly might not be your dream, but going for a short-term contract has its pros: